 |Immigrant Language||Estimated Number of Speakers|

-The Influence of The Immigrant Languages On English
+The Influence of The Immigrant Languages

-The influence of these foreign languages will continue to have a pronounced impact on spoken English in the UK because of the stats that are in support of the fact that 13% of UK citizens are born out of the UK.
-There are over a million households do have residents whose primary language is English; this can be used to safely predict that the English that they speak in the UK will continue to change over time.
+The influence of these foreign languages will continue to have a pronounced impact on spoken English in the UK because of the stats that are in support the fact that 13% of UK citizens are born out of the UK.
+There are over a million households that do have residents whose primary language is English; this can be used to safely predict that the English that they speak in the UK will continue to change over time.

 There is more to the language spoken in the UK than English contrary to the views of several people out there.
-The rich cultural heritage in the UK is a clear reflection of the languages that are spoken in the United Kingdom today.
+The rich cultural heritage of the UK is a clear reflection of the languages that are spoken in the United Kingdom today.
 The influence of these languages over each other will continue to wax stronger than what we have today.
-A similar trend can be observed in the United States of America, a place of a diverse culture of several world nations.
+A similar trend can be observed in the United States of America, a place of a diverse cultures of several world nations.